EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 barman@backup$ barman recover <server_name> <backup_id> /path/to/recover/dir
 ```

+> **IMPORTANT:**
+> Do not issue a `recover` command using a target data directory where
+> a PostgreSQL instance is running.
+In that case, remember to stop it
+> before issuing the recovery.
+This applies also to tablespace directories.

 At the end of the execution of the recovery, the selected backup is recovered
 locally and the destination path contains a data directory ready to be used
 to start a PostgreSQL instance.